How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 Agreeing a price is the easy half.
 The transfer is where deals actually break: a domain locked at the losing registrar, a missing or stale EPP authorization code, or the ICANN 60-day post-registration and post-transfer lock catching a name that changed hands too recently.
 I've watched fully-agreed deals stall for weeks on a single unlocked setting.
 If you're doing this yourself, our complete domain transfer guide walks the whole chain — unlock, EPP code, initiate, approve, DNS cutover — and the ICANN Registrar Transfer Policy is the authority on the lock rules.
 Verifying the other party is a real, ICANN-accredited registrar is part of the same due diligence.

-Names with the qualities I looked for as a broker — short, clean, one or two words, no baggage — are exactly what a modern curated marketplace surfaces without the treasure hunt:
+Names with the qualities brokers hunt for — short, clean, one or two words, no baggage — are exactly what a modern curated marketplace surfaces without the treasure hunt:

 What finally killed the traditional broker model?

-Lesson 8 — Fixed pricing disrupted my own job, and it was overdue
+Lesson 8 — Fixed pricing disrupted the entire broker model, and it was overdue

 The dirty secret of brokerage is that most of the value it captured lived in the middle of the market — good, ownable, sub-$1,000 names where the negotiation cost more than the name.
 For those, the entire ritual of offers, counteroffers, anchoring, and commission was pure friction dressed up as service.
 When transparent, fixed-price marketplaces put one visible number on names like that, they didn't out-negotiate the broker — they made the negotiation unnecessary.
 That's why fixed-price beats the auction-and-broker model for the vast majority of buyers: there's simply nothing left to extract.